gnmbuto/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Task 7 - The last digit of a number
 Task 9 - Jack Bauer
 Task 9 - Learn your times table
+Task 10 - Add integers and give the result